NSombekke/Logic-LLM/blogpost.md

 The authors of Logic-LM pointed out a crucial constraint, stating that “the model’s applicability is inherently bounded by the expressiveness of the symbolic solver” (Pan et al., 2023).
 Currently, only four distinct symbolic solvers are employed, limiting the framework's scope to four specific types of logical reasoning problems.
 This limitation can be mitigated by integrating more symbolic solvers into the framework, as proposed by the authors (Pan et al., 2023).
 Therefore, incorporating an additional solver expands the framework’s capabilities, which is facilitated by the inherent flexibility of its design.
 Moreover, this addition encourages the development of a versatile logic-solving model.

-## <a name="reasons">Open-source models</a>
+## <a name="open_source">Extension: Open-source models</a>
 Our first extension is making Logic-LM work with open-source language models, instead of closed-source models like ChatGPT.
-To make the application as flexible as possible, this was appplied by using models from the Huggingface library TODO:Add link.
-Two versions of the current state-of-the-art open-source model Llama-3 have been utilized (TODO add ref).
+To make the application as flexible as possible, this was appplied by using models from the Huggingface library (https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
+Two versions of the current state-of-the-art open-source model Llama-3 have been utilized<!--(TODO add ref)-->.
 First, the smaller 8B version of the model is implemented and evaluated to see how well Logic-LM performs with a lower resource model.
 Additionally, the larger version of Llama-3 (70B) is utilized to extend Logic-LM, as it is significantly larger it is expected it outperforms the 8B variant.
 Both models are be compared with the GPT models used by the original author to see how SoTA open-source models compare to closed-source models.

-## <a name="ltl">Linear Temporal Logic</a>
+## <a name="ltl">Extension: Linear Temporal Logic</a>
 Second, we extend the Logic-LLM by introducing Linear-time Temporal Logic (LTL), which enhances standard propositional logic to express properties that hold over time-based trajectories.
 This extension is particularly useful in robotics and automated planning, where paths must comply with temporal constraints.
 LTL's semantics can effectively capture command specifications in the temporal domain.
 Formulas in LTL over the set of atomic propositions ($P$) adhere to the following grammar: